How to Automate Data Entry: A Step-by-Step Guide [2024]

 - Visual Scenario Builder: Create complex workflows using a drag-and-drop interface.

-- Advanced Error Handling: Robust error handling capabilities.
+- Advanced Error Handling: error handling capabilities.

 - Data Transformation: Transform data between different formats.